ImranKhalid-IT/X-HealthGuard-An-Explainable-Ensemble-Framework-for-Anomaly-Detection-in-Wearable-Health-Monitoring/README.md

-Here is a detailed, fully translated, and expanded explanation of your X-HealthGuard documentation.
-I have elaborated on the scientific reasoning behind each step to give you a more comprehensive understanding of the pipeline.

 # X-HealthGuard: ECG Anomaly Detection Pipeline

 This script automates the extraction of Heart Rate Variability (HRV) features from the MIT-BIH Arrhythmia Database to train a Random Forest machine-learning classifier.
 Its primary objective is to accurately distinguish between normal and abnormal (anomalous) heartbeats while adhering to best practices in medical machine learning.